vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 by the Issuer, but because such manipulation will not have an effect on the outcome of the transaction, it does not justify adding another 64 bytes of the extra signature to the witness.

-For re-issuance case, the only required witness to spend the covenant-locked input are the signatures from the Sponsor and the Issuer.
+For the re-issuance case, the only required witness to spend the covenant-locked input is the signature from the Sponsor and the Issuer.
 Other entities cannot manipulate this witness.

 Transaction pinning in mempool